spawnfest/shaker/README.md

 ## Roadmap

 1. Improve the code quality - making refactoring, adding more tests, docs and specs
-2. Implementing more and more uncovered `Rebar3` features, untill full coverage.
+2. Implementing more and more uncovered `Rebar3` features, until full coverage.
 3. Relx
 4. `sys.config` detection
 5. Overrides handling

 ## Contributions

-Project is stiall in an active development phase so feel free to submit any Issues or Pull requests!
+Project is still in an active development phase so feel free to submit any Issues or Pull requests!